project-lux/lux-middletier/test/endpoints/testing-notes.md

 Depending on how many test configs are being processed, you may need to up the default amount of memory provided to the Node.js process.
 6 GB was required to process the search requests from two weeks' worth of production logs:

 `node --max-old-space-size=6144 create-tests.js --endpoints get-search --no-derive-related-tests --output-format neoload`

+At some point, we may need to make create-tests.js more memory efficient.

 A subset of endpoints are supported.
 Support for additional ones may be added within `writeNeoloadTestFile`.